OpenStackOnRaPi/ostackinstall/README.md

 [DEFAULT]
 resume_guests_state_on_host_boot = true
 # The following settings are applicable only for qemu (not needed by KVM at all).
 Currently they serve informational purposes only.
-#for RPi 5 enable cortex-a76 <== maybe for the future, but currently theres a lack of support for cortex-a76 in 2023.1 and 2025.1 libvirtd
+#for RPi 5 enable cortex-a76 <== maybe for the future, but currently cortex-a76 is not supported in libvirt installed in 2023.1 and 2025.1 Kolla-Ansible releases
 #for RPi 4 enable cortex-a72
 #[libvirt]
 # qemu works only for RPi 4; if you really want, it enable all three settings that follow